worldbank/wb-reproducible-research-repository/reproducibility_FAQs.md

 Use the Artifact Pathway: submit pre-computed solve outputs (with hashes) and scripts that generate all exhibits from those outputs.
 Provide a short “smoke test” subset that runs in ≤1 hour to demonstrate determinism.

 ### Do you support Julia/MATLAB/Fortran/C++?”
 Yes.
-Use environment files or containers.
-Guidance and minimal templates are provided for Julia (Project/Manifest), MATLAB (version + toolboxes), and compiled languages.
+Authors should submit environment files or containers.
+For Julia, authors must provide the project and manifest along with scripts.
+For MATLAB, authors provide the version plus all toolboxes, along with scripts.

 ## Documentation-Related Questions